Software apps and online services

 You can also use the Power Controller kit for controlling the heating system.
-More on that later in the Optional part
+More on that later in the Optional part1.
+Build hardware

 For the project you will need an LCD Thermostat kit that contains some HARDWARIO IoT Kit modules, to be specific the modules that are included are the Core Module, Mini-battery Module, and LCD Module.
 You can actually make more projects with these modules, so you can experiment some more.

 The assembly is simple, but if you are having some difficulties you can watch the video below, where you see the full guide.

 After you have the hardware assembled you can move on to the next step.2.
 Flash firmware

 - For this project, you will need a firmware that is already included in the -Playground to be specific: bcf-radio-lcd-thermostat.